Minimum inhibitory concentration: Clinical usage

 Nowadays, the MIC is used in antimicrobial susceptibility testing.
 The MIC is reported by providing the susceptibility interpretation next to each antibiotic.
-The different susceptibility interpretations are: S (Sensitive), I (Intermediate), and R (Resistant).
-These interpretations were created and implemented by the Clinical and Laboratory Standards Institute (CLSI).
+The different susceptibility interpretations are: "S" (susceptible or responding to a standard dosing regimen), "I" (intermediate or requiring increased exposure), and "R" (resistant).
+These interpretations were developed by the CLSI and EUCAST.
+There have been major discrepancies between the breakpoints from various European countries over the years, and between those from the CLSI and EUCAST.

 In clinics, more often than not, exact pathogens cannot be easily determined by symptoms of the patient.
-Then, even if the pathogen is determined, different serotypes of pathogens, such as Staphylococcus aureus, have varying levels of resistance to antimicrobials.
+Then, even if the pathogen is determined, different strains of pathogens, such as Staphylococcus aureus, have varying levels of resistance to antimicrobials.
 As such, it is difficult to prescribe correct antimicrobials.
 The MIC is determined in such cases by growing the pathogen isolate from the patient on plate or broth, which is later used in the assay.
 Thus, knowledge of the MIC will provide a physician valuable information for making a prescription.

 Accurate and precise usage of antimicrobials is also important in the context of multidrug-resistant bacteria.
 Microbes such as bacteria have been gaining resistance to antimicrobials they were previously susceptible to.
 Usage of incompatible levels of antimicrobials provides the selective pressure that has driven the direction and evolution of resistance of bacterial pathogens.
 This has been seen at sub-MIC levels of antibiotics.
 As such, it is increasingly important to determine the MIC in order to make the best choice in prescribing antimicrobials.

-MIC is used clinically over MBC because MIC is more easily determined.
-Minimum bactericidal concentration (MBC), which is the minimum antibacterial concentration resulting in microbial death, is defined by the inability to re-culture bacteria.
-In addition, drug effectiveness is generally similar when taken at both MIC and MBC concentrations because the host immune system can expel the pathogen when bacterial proliferation is at a standstill.
-When the MBC is much higher than the MIC, drug toxicity makes taking the MBC of the drug detrimental to patient.
-Antimicrobial toxicity can come in many forms, such as immune hypersensitivity and off-target toxicity.